| Pokémon Pokopia | |||

 Each Pokémon can teach Ditto special moves to traverse around the world faster and reach farther places.
 Lapras will teach it how to swim across bodies of water, while Dragonite will teach it how to fly around.

 Pokémon can also help Ditto with other duties, like watering plants, helping crops grow, or lighting up street lamps.
-Ditto can also request a number of Pokémon to follow it around when needing certain buildings to be made.
+Ditto can also request a number of Pokémon to follow it around when certain buildings need to be built.
 Players can also work with several Pokémon to construct structures like houses and fountains.

 Crafting Items